alejandro-du/orange-pi-zero-cluster-ansible-playbooks/README.md

 # Ansible playbooks to manage Orange Pi Zero 2 clusters

-This repository contains a set of Ansible playbooks that help to set up and manage an Orange Pi Zero 2 cluster.
+This repository contains a set of Ansible playbooks that help to set up and manage an Orange Pi Zero 2 cluster (lab, not for production).
+It also contains MariaDB deployments for testing and demo purposes, including [MariaDB Server](https://mariadb.com/kb/en/documentation/), [MariaDB MaxScale](https://mariadb.com/kb/en/maxscale/), and [MariaDB cluster (Galera)](https://mariadb.com/kb/en/galera-cluster/).

 ## How to run?